jcvignoli/lumiere-movies/README.md

 ### How to use the plugin?

 You can find further explanation about how to use the features of Lumière! in the dedicated page of the plugin settings.
-After installing the plugin, take a look at the section "Lumière! help".
+After installing Lumière!, take a look at the section "Lumière! help".

 ### Can I suggest a feature/report a bug regarding the plugin?